 Final Disposition of Cremains

 The manner in which cremains are disposed of largely depends on personal preferences and religious practices.
 There are some religions that maintain specific directives regarding the treatment of cremains following cremation.
 The Catholic Church is a prime example.
 The Catholic Church mandates that cremains should be treated with the same reverence as a body.
 In other words, the Catholic Church maintains that cremains should be interred in a manner akin to what is done with a body.

 Absent some type of religious restriction, options for remains beyond internment include everything from the “scattering of ashes” to having cremains formed into some sort of memorial item, like jewelry.
 Some people elect to maintain cremains in their homes in an attractive urn.

-You are well served delineating the manner in which you desire you remains to be disposed following death.
+You are well served to delineate the manner in which you desire your remains to be disposed of following death.
 This includes making it clear whether you want cremation.
-In addition, you need to delineate specifically what you want done with your cremains if you elect cremation.
+In addition, you need to delineate specifically what you want to be done with your cremains if you elect cremation.